 The VacuFlush® head consists of a vitreous china bowl, vacuum pump with tank, and a holding tank.
 To operate the head, the head and freshwater switches on the DC panel must be in the "on" position.
 This provides power to the vacuum pump, and pressurizes the freshwater system.
-If a shore water supply is connected, the freshwater switch does not need to be on.
 Since this unit uses freshwater, it is not necessary to open a seacock prior to use.
 Instructions on the operation of your VacuFlush® head are as follows:

 - 1. Verify that the switches on the DC panel are in the "on" position. - 2.
-To add water prior to flushing, raise the flush lever on the bowl until the desired level is reached.

-3. To flush, depress the flush lever sharply until contents clear the bowl.
+To add water prior to flushing, raise the flush lever on the bowl until the desired level is reached. - 3.
+To flush, depress the flush lever sharply until contents clear the bowl.
 A sharp popping noise is normal when the vacuum seal is broken and flushing begins.
 Be sure to hold the lever down for 3 seconds.

-Do not dispose of sanitary napkins or other non dissolving items in the toilet.
+Do not dispose of sanitary napkins or other nondissolving items in the toilet.
 Also, do not attempt to flush facial tissue, paper towels, or large quantities of toilet paper.

-Located on the outboard head wall is a monitor which displays the fill level of the holding tank.
+Located on the aft console wall is a monitor which displays the fill level of the holding tank.
 When the tank is filled, it can be discharged overboard or emptied through the deck pump-out fitting.
 Following are instructions on both operations: